 How to Access

 - Title.
-The title of the Map Group or Content Map.
+The name of the Map Group or Content Map.

 - Maps.
 The number of maps inside the Map Group.
 Selecting the number will show the maps inside the Map Group.

 - Published Indexed Content.
 The number of published content items in the Map Group.
 Selecting the number will show the published content items inside the Map Group.

 - Unpublished Indexed Content.
 The number of unpublished content items in the Map Group.
 Selecting the number will show the unpublished content items inside the Map Group.

 Above the column headers on the right, there are 2 dropdown input fields, Sort Table By: (preset to 'Title ascending') and a number (preset to '20') to display.

 These column sorting input fields shows the current method of sorting applied to the table.
 Use the dropdown field choices and click the column heading name.
 Alternatively, click on the column heading to sort the list by that column's value.

 This will also change the value in the drop field to correspond with the column header name.
 The list will then be sorted in order by that column and a sort icon (up or down arrow) will show next to the column name.
 Click a second time to reverse the sort, which will change the corresponding drop field.

 - Title ascending (default).
 Shows ordering of selected column, ascending or descending.